argoproj-labs/argocd-operator/coding-standards-and-best-practices.md

 # Constants

-All existing constants can be broken down into the following catagories and sub-catagories:
+All existing constants can be broken down into the following categories and sub-categories:
 - defaults: constants that define fall back values and only get activated if user has not explicitly set a value for a given field
   - No specific sub categories; defaults can be grouped by function - image/resource constraints etc
 - env var: constants that store environment variable values